aglee/ChessFidget/README.md

 # ChessFidget

-ChessFidget is a toy app that lets you play chess against the computer.
+ChessFidget is a toy app for the Mac that lets you play chess against the computer.
+It's written in Swift 3, so you'll need Xcode 8 or better to compile it.
+I want to post a binary so people can just run it, but I haven't figured out Xcode's new and improved code-signing yet.

 I wrote this app for two reasons.